 Marks & Spencer announced a radical restructuring of its operations in 2001.
-The UK business was revamped and its US retail operations and company owned stores in Europe were divested.
+The British business was revamped and its United States retail operations and company-owned stores in Europe were divested.
 Brooks Brothers was sold for $225 million, less than a third of what M&S paid for it thirteen years previously.

 Marks & Spencer was relegated from the FTSE 100 in September 2019.